lpecyna/SoftSlidingGym/README.md

 The original <a href="https://sites.google.com/view/softgym/home">SoftGym</a> is a set of benchmark environments for deformable object manipulation including tasks involving fluid, cloth and rope.
 It is built on top of the Nvidia FleX simulator and has standard Gym API for interaction with RL agents.
 A number of RL algorithms benchmarked on SoftGym can be found in <a href="https://github.com/Xingyu-Lin/softagent">SoftAgent</a>

 ## Installation Using Docker
 If you are using Ubuntu 16.04 LTS and CUDA 9.2, you can follow the steps in the next section on this page for compilation.
 For other versions of Ubuntu or CUDA, SoftGym authors provided the pre-built Docker image and Dockerfile for running SoftGym.
-Please refer to our [Docker](docker/docker.md) page.
+Please refer to the [Docker](docker/docker.md) page.

 Additional information about installation using Docker can be found on Daniel Seita blog: https://danieltakeshi.github.io/2021/02/20/softgym/.